 Detailed home-school transcripts (course titles, brief description of each course content, a grade or performance assessment for each course, details on duration of study, and expected graduation date) and a second academic indicator such as the SAT, ACT, GED, or college GPA (where 12 or more credits were completed at a single institution).

 Please keep in mind that in order to attend ECPI, each applicant must demonstrate completion of high school or the equivalent of high school.
-Homeschooled students need to submit documents indicating that they've followed the regulations determined by their state.
-Other forms of proof of high-school equivalency will be considered on a case-by-case basis, but should be approved in advance by contacting the University Registrar at registrar@ecpi.edu.
+Homeschooled students need to submit documents indicating that they've followed the

 International Student Admissions